PX4/PX4-Avoidance/resource/odroid/README.md

 **Running**

+Add the ip address of the odroid to */etc/hosts* under the name odroid.

 Run the [runOdroid](https://github.com/PX4/avoidance/blob/master/resource/odroid/runOdroid)
 script from a laptop to connect to the odroid and launch the ROS-nodes.
 Set a '2D Nav Goal' in rviz to send a goal to the planner, you should now see the planned path in rviz.